MG Software.

 Supabase

-An open-source Backend-as-a-Service built on PostgreSQL with real-time subscriptions, Row Level Security, edge functions, and auto-generated APIs.
-Supabase offers a managed cloud service and is fully self-hostable.
-It positions itself as the open-source alternative to Firebase with the power of a relational database.
+An open-source Backend-as-a-Service built on PostgreSQL with real-time subscriptions, Row Level Security, edge functions, and auto-generated REST and GraphQL APIs.
+Supabase offers a fully managed cloud service and is also self-hostable via Docker Compose.
+It positions itself as the open-source alternative to Firebase, but with the full power of a relational database.
+Since 2025, Supabase also supports vector embeddings via pgvector, making it suitable for AI applications.
+With over 75,000 GitHub stars and an active community, Supabase has grown into one of the most popular BaaS platforms available.

 Appwrite

-An open-source Backend-as-a-Service with a MariaDB database, multi-runtime cloud functions (Node.js, Python, PHP, Dart, and more), storage, authentication, and realtime.
-Appwrite is designed as a Docker-first platform for easy self-hosting and provides SDKs for web, mobile, and server platforms.
+An open-source Backend-as-a-Service with a MariaDB database, multi-runtime cloud functions supporting Node.js, Python, PHP, Dart, Ruby, and Swift, along with storage, authentication, and realtime capabilities.
+Appwrite is designed as a Docker-first platform for easy self-hosting and provides extensive SDKs for web, mobile, and server platforms.
+Its architecture is built from microservices running in Docker containers, which simplifies the management and scaling of individual components.
+Appwrite focuses strongly on delivering a consistent developer experience across all supported platforms.

 What are the key differences between Supabase and Appwrite?